yasemincidem/js-concepts/src/components/closures/README.md

 # What is closure ?
+- Whenever a function accesses a variable that is declared outside of it, we say it is a closure.
+- Some people will refer to the nested function itself as “the closure” in this example.
+  Others might refer to the technique of accessing the outside variables as the closure.
+  Practically, it doesn’t matter.
 - Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.
 - Closures are exposed functions which can access the scope of their parent even if we call them from the outside.
 - Accessing variables outside of the immediate lexical scope creates a closure